nautilist/nautilist-editor/README.md

 # Nautilist Web Editor
 > A reactive web editor for making nautilist lists built on Choo.js

+Should be living at the moment at: https://nautilist-editor.herokuapp.com/
+TODO: figure out how to host on github.
+Right now the URL's don't resolve well when using nautilist.github.io/nautilist-editor because the resources living in the /dist folder are served at: nautilist.github.io ==> basically need to fix the site.baseUrl somehow :)

 ![web editor sketch](assets/web-editor.png)

 ## About